 Black Diamond Cirque 30 Pack Review

 Finding the right ski touring backpack is a combination of balancing personal preference, primary use and fit.
 Personally, I’ve long subscribed to the less-is-more philosophy when weighing design options and choosing a ski touring pack.
 The fewer zippers, buckles and accessory pockets, the better in my opinion.
-The clean top-loading style of the Black Diamond Cirque 30 pack caught my attention this winter and I’ve been putting one to the test this spring.
+The clean top-loading style of the Black Diamond Cirque 30 ski pack caught my attention and I’ve been putting one to the test.

 For skiers who appreciate minimalism, the Black Diamond Cirque pack will literally lighten the load.
 The keep-it-simple design and quality materials in the Cirque trim grams and offer a clutter-free interface designed for alpine adventure.